Crystalline color superconductors: The three-flavor inhomogeneous phases

 \subsubsection{Goldstone modes}

-The superfluid property of the CCSC phase derives from the existence of a massless NGB associated to the breaking of $U(1)_B$.
-Actually, the crystalline condensate breaks the same global (and local) symmetries of the CFL phase \cite{Alford:1998mk}, leaving unbroken a global symmetry group: $SU(3)_{c+L+R} \times Z_2$, see \eqref{eq:breakingCFL}.
+The superfluid property of the CCSC phase derives from the existence of a massless NGB associated with the breaking of $U(1)_B$.
+Actually, the crystalline condensate breaks the same global (and local) symmetries of the CFL phase \cite{Alford:1998mk}, leaving unbroken a global symmetry group: $SU(3)_{c+L+R} \times Z_2$, see Eq.~\eqref{eq:breakingCFL}.
 Therefore, there are nine NGBs due to the spontaneous breaking of $U(1)_B$ and of the chiral symmetry, but only the $U(1)_B$ boson ($H-$phonon) is massless.
-Indeed, the pseudo-scalars associated to chiral symmetry have mass, because this group is explicitly broken by quark mass terms and by chemical potential differences.
+Indeed, the pseudo-scalars associated with chiral symmetry have mass, because this group is explicitly broken by quark mass terms and by chemical potential differences.

-Alike the phonons described in the previous section, the NGBs discussed here describe the fluctuations of the condensate, see \textit{e.g.} \textcite{Eguchi:1976iz}.
-The pseudo-NGBs are related to fluctuations in flavor space, while the $H-$phonon, $\phi$, describes fluctuations in baryonic number.
-Here we shall focus on the $H-$phonon and introduce it by means of the transformation $\psi\rightarrow U^\dagger \psi$ with $U = \exp\left\{i\phi/f\right\}$, where $f$ is its decay constant.
-Taking into account the unitary rotations, the HDET Lagrangian takes the form \cite{Anglani:2007aa}
+Alike the phonons described in the previous section, the NGBs discussed here describe the fluctuations of the condensate, see for example \textcite{Eguchi:1976iz}.
+The pseudo-NGBs are related to fluctuations in flavor space, while the $H-$phonon, $\varphi$, describes fluctuations in baryonic number.
+The form of the low-energy Lagrangian describing both phonons and the $H-$phonon can be determined from symmetry arguments alone following the discussion by \textcite{Leutwyler:1996er,Son:2005ak}, see also \textcite{Cirigliano:2011tj}.
+Here we shall focus on the microscopic derivation of the $H-$phonon Lagrangian and introduce it by means of the transformation $\psi\rightarrow U^\dagger \psi$ with $U = \exp\left\{i\varphi/f_\varphi\right\}$, where $f_\varphi$ is its decay constant.
+Taking into account the unitary rotations, the HDET Lagrangian takes the form \cite{Anglani:2007aa} \begin{widetext}